OpenCDSS/cdss-app-tstool-training-user/training/00-intro-getting-started-cdss/00-tstool-intro-getting-started-video-script.md

 ## Graph time series

-1. Once time series in the list are selected, use the ***Copy Selected to Commands*** to copy the time series identifiers to the command list.
+1. Once time series in the list are selected, use the ***Copy Selected to Commands*** button to copy the time series identifiers to the command list.
-2. This will result in a preliminary, or "discovery" read of the time series, in order to have data used when editing commands.
+2. This will result in a preliminary, or "discovery" read of the time series, in order to retrieve metadata used when editing commands.
 3. Comments are lines that start with the hash character.
 4. Use the ***Run all Commands*** button to run the commands, which will generate results in the ***Time Series*** tab.